uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_invoke_func.rst

 Requirements:

-* All members of ``Functions`` parameter pack shall meet ``Function Objects`` requirements from [function.objects] ISO C++ Standard section or be a pointer to a function.
+* All members of ``Functions`` parameter pack must meet ``Function Objects`` requirements from the [function.objects] ISO C++ Standard section or be a pointer to a function.
 * Last member of ``Functions`` parameter pack may be a ``task_group_context&`` type.

-Evaluates each member passed to ``parrallel_invoke`` possibly in parallel.
+Evaluates each member passed to ``parallel_invoke`` possibly in parallel.
 Return values are ignored.

-The algoritm can accept a :doc:`task_group_context <../../task_scheduler/scheduling_controls/task_group_context_cls>` object so that the algorithm’s tasks are executed in this group.
-By default the algorithm is executed in a bound group of its own.
+The algorithm can accept a :doc:`task_group_context <../../task_scheduler/scheduling_controls/task_group_context_cls>` object so that the algorithm’s tasks are executed in this group.
+By default, the algorithm is executed in a bound group of its own.

 Example
 -------